JoonaV556/JoonaV556.github.io/about.markdown

 permalink: /about/
 ---

 I am a multidisciplinary games and software developer specializing in Virtual and Mixed Reality applications.
-Additionally, I am a hobbyist video game developer with a strong interest technology, art, and UX design.
+Additionally, I am a hobbyist video game developer with a strong passion for designing gameplay mechanics and systems.

 Currently, I work as a Software Developer Intern at the Helsinki XR Center, where I develop VR/AR games and application prototypes using Unity, C#, and other relevant technologies.
 I have solid teamwork and communication skills, honed through participation in hackathons and collaborative work projects.